emdneto/otsgo/README.md

 # OTS Go client

-otsgo is a simple client for [One-Time Secret](https://onetimesecret.com/) written in Go.
+otsgo is a simple CLI and API client for [One-Time Secret](https://onetimesecret.com/) written in Go.

 ## Features